amruth790/data_visualization_dashboards/README.md

 - Connecting data files to Tableau
 - Creating bar and scatter plots
 - Designing dashboards with filters and colors
 - Publishing Tableau projects to the cloud

+# 3
+# # Interactive Sales Dashboard – Tableau

+This Tableau project demonstrates how to build interactive dashboards using filters, drilldowns, and dashboard actions.
+The dashboard visualizes **Sales** and **Profit** data with multiple interactive charts.

+## ✨ Features
+- Clickable filters and highlights
+- Date and region filters
+- Drill-down from Category → Sub-category
+- Dynamic dashboard actions

+## 🧠 Learning Outcome
+- Creating interactive visualizations in Tableau
+- Using filters and hierarchies
+- Implementing dashboard actions